Vehicle Use Policy

 - For those driving a vehicle (other than a fleet vehicle) on University business, the vehicle must have insurance that is valid in Virginia and that meets the minimum coverage requirements of the state of Virginia.
 (For more information, see Section IV.B below).

 - Fleet and Rented Vehicles:

-- Before driving either a fleet or rented vehicle on University business, a driver must present his/her driver's license to the Fixed Asset and Purchasing Manager in the Business Office to receive driving authorization from the University.
+- Before driving either a fleet or rented vehicle on University business, a driver must present his/her driver's license to the Transportation Coordinator in the Public Safety Office to receive driving authorization from the University.